 As long as photos have become commonplace, they’ve been used as evidence in criminal trials.
 But historically, proving the date and time or location of a photo can often be a challenge unless the photo itself contains proof of these details such as a newspaper, clock, famous landmark or major event.
 That’s all changed now that most photos are taken on cell phones and are automatically tagged with the date and time an image was taken and often geotagged as well.
 So could this help or hurt your case?
-It could go either way according to Vista criminal lawyer Peter M. Liss.
+It could go either way according to Peter Liss, a top defense attorney in Vista.

 A Beneficial Example